jphall663/gwsb_caio/README.md

   * *Use for:* building automated workflows for your own or small group use.
   * *Don't use for:* building a final product to sell to external users.
 Like ChatGPT and/or Codex, these are already finalized commerical products with their own UIs.
   * Mostly focused on software engineering automation, but can also perform some office tasks.

+* Connectors (e.g., MCP, ChatGPT Apps)
+  * Use the model context protocol (MCP) to connect a language model API to various tools (databases, APIs, files, search, internal systems) in a programmatic way; MCP is typically used on the backend of apps or products.
+  * Use specific connecters (e.g., ChatGPT Apps) to let ChatGPT or other commerical apps connect to files, repos, messages, etc.; This enhances ChatGPT's abilities, and is not for building apps or products you surface to others.

 **Usage Rules of Thumb**:
   * *To learn and research for yourself*: Use chatbots (e.g., ChatGPT, NotebookLM).